dreamos82/Dreamos64/docs/kernel/Syscalls.md

 ## 0x05 Thread Exit Syscall

-Gracefully terminates a thread.
-It put the thread in DEAD state, and a return code can be added.
+Gracefully terminates a thread, with an optional return code.
+It put the thread in DEAD state, and call the scheduler.

 * `rsi` status code